Michelle Trachtenberg, of ‘Gossip Girl’ and ‘Buffy the Vampire Slayer,’ dead at 39

 “I rarely get the ‘Oh she ruined the show.’
 I do get a lot of ‘Oh she was so whiny!’
 Hi, were you a teenager?” she said.

+Trachtenberg remained with the series until its conclusion in 2003.
+On Wednesday, her costar James Marsters shared a tribute to her on his verified Instagram, writing that his “heart is heavy today.
+We have lost a beautiful soul.
+Michelle was fiercely intelligent, howlingly funny, and a very talented person.”

-As Trachtenberg grew up off screen and straddled that complicated time between childhood and your teen years, her roles followed suit.
-In 2004, she starred in the raunchy teen comedy “Eurotrip,” then appeared in several episodes of premium cable drama “Six Feet Under.”
+As Trachtenberg grew up off screen and straddled that complicated time between childhood and teen years, her roles followed suit.
+In 2004, she starred in the raunchy teen comedy “EuroTrip,” then appeared in several episodes of premium cable drama “Six Feet Under.”
 The next year, she starred in a Disney movie, playing an aspiring ice skater in “Ice Princess” alongside Kim Cattrall.
+Cattrall shared a picture from their film together to social media on Wednesday, writing, “Rest in peace sweet Michelle.”

 Then came a moment of reinvention, thanks to the CW’s “Gossip Girl,” on which she played the deliciously villainous Georgina Sparks, a recurring foe who cooked up the drama that fed the show’s popularity.